-- A. Every three years, the City shall conduct a comprehensive, third-party, expert analysis of utility rates. - B. Revenues generated by utilities should provide adequate resources to provide for proper operation of the related programs, servicing of related debt at prescribed levels, maintenance of the capital plant, and adequate reserves. - C. Utility rates shall be set utilizing the following guidelines: - The rate structure should encourage consumers to conserve natural resources while providing a stable and predictable revenue base for the proper management of the utility.

-- 1 2 - ii.
-The rates shall strive to be equitable among the classes (general types) of ratepayers. - 3 4 5 - iii.
+- A. Every three years, the City shall conduct a comprehensive, third-party, expert analysis of utility rates. - B. Revenues generated by utilities should provide adequate resources to provide for proper operation of the related programs, servicing of related debt at prescribed levels, maintenance of the capital plant, and adequate reserves. - C. Utility rates shall be set utilizing the following guidelines: - The rate structure should encourage consumers to conserve natural resources while providing a stable and predictable revenue base for the proper management of the utility. - ii.
+The rates shall strive to be equitable among the classes (general types) of ratepayers. - iii.
 The revenue target of the utility rates should maintain a minimum debt service coverage ratio (DSCR) of 1.5.
-DSCR is a financial formula that equals net operating income divided by annual debt service. - 6 7 - iv.
-Rates should be set using an assumption of 95% of the average water consumption for the five previous years.
+DSCR is a financial formula that equals net operating income divided by annual debt service. - iv.
+Recommended rate structures shall be adopted by separate ordinance.